Pretzel Sandwich Buns

 3. Gently deflate the dough, and transfer it to a lightly greased work surface.

-4. Divide the dough into 10 pieces and shape each piece into a smooth ball.
-Alternatively, for instructions on how to shape long sub-style sandwich buns, see the tip below.
+4. Divide the dough into 10 pieces (about 100g each) and shape each piece into a smooth ball.
+Flatten each dough ball with the palm of your hand until it's about 3" across.
+(Alternatively, for instructions on how to shape long sub-style sandwich buns, see the tip below.)

 5. Lightly grease a baking sheet; or line the sheet with parchment and grease the parchment.
 Place the balls on the baking sheet, cover, and let rest for 15 minutes.